tryabin/structured-java-intellij-plugin/README.md

 # structured-java-intellij-plugin
 An IntelliJ plugin for a UI to produce Java code.
+Still in development...